mdlincoln/dateSampler/README.md

 (Messages may be suppressed by passing `quiet = TRUE`)

-You may also set ranges for each of these components
+You may also set ranges for each of these components:

 ``` r
 sample_date(year_min = 1875, year_max = 1892, month_min = 1, month_max = 5, n = 5)